eshion/vim-sftp-sync/README.md

 Installation
 ----

-Install using [pathogen] or your favorite Vim package manager.
+Install using [vundle] [pathogen] or your favorite Vim package manager.

 Usage
 ----